saingsab/jaamlong/Doc/doc01.md

 ## Prerequisites

-Before you start, make sure you have Postman installed on your system.
 Add necessary variable to .env file.
-DATABASE_URL and BRIDGE_KEY are needed to perform this request
+DATABASE_URL is needed to perform this request
-- BRIDGE_KEY is the bridge ID that is query from db

 ## Step 1: Open Postman